sockcymbal/QuestionImprover/README.md

 ## Prompt 3: Self<>Peer Criticism Round 1
 ```
 Adopt a critical lens as each expert.
 Evaluate and challenge your own initial analysis and the analyses provided by your peers.
 Focus on identifying potential biases, logical fallacies, or gaps in reasoning.
 Offer constructive feedback that encourages deeper exploration and refinement of ideas.
 ```

 ## Prompt 4: Self<>Peer Evaluation Round 1
 ```
 Reassess the credibility and robustness of your initial thoughts in light of the critiques received.
-For each assertion, estimate its likelihood of accuracy, considering the strength of your arguments, the quality of evidence, and the nature of the criticisms.
-Prioritize assertions that are well-supported and resilient to scrutiny.
+For each assertion, estimate its likelihood of accuracy and helpfulness,
+considering the strength of your arguments, the quality of evidence, and the nature of the criticisms.

+Prioritize assertions that are well-supported, constructive and resilient to scrutiny.
 ```

 ## Prompt 5: Expand, Explore, Branch
 ```
 Deepen and diversify your thinking, integrating critiques and alternative perspectives.
 Explore both the refinement of current ideas and the generation of novel concepts.
 Assess whether new ideas address criticisms effectively, bring fresh insights, and remain aligned with the core problem.
 If necessary, pivot to new, more promising lines of reasoning.
 ```

 ## Prompt 6: Convergence on Best Individual Answer